grow-assistant/sales-assistant/codebase_export.md

 if __name__ == "__main__":
-    # Log the value being used
     logger.debug(f"Starting with CLEAR_LOGS_ON_START={CLEAR_LOGS_ON_START}")

     if CLEAR_LOGS_ON_START:
         clear_files_on_start()
-        # Only clear console if logs should be cleared
         os.system('cls' if os.name == 'nt' else 'clear')

     verify_templates()

-    # Start the scheduler silently
     from scheduling.followup_scheduler import start_scheduler
     import threading
     scheduler_thread = threading.Thread(target=start_scheduler, daemon=True)
     scheduler_thread.start()

-    # Run main workflow 3 times
     for i in range(3):
         logger.info(f"Starting iteration {i+1} of 3")
         main()